BrunoHV93/firstdjangoproyect/README.md

-# firstdjangoproyect
+# First Django Proyect

-First Django Proyect
+Made this Django proyect to know the framework basics.